-During the more than six-week trial, prosecutors methodically presented evidence, including testimony from ex-employees as well as emails and financial statements, they said showed Stanford orchestrated a 20-year scheme that bilked billions from investors through the sale of certificates of deposit, or CDs, from his bank on the Caribbean island nation of Antigua.
+During the more than a six-week trial, prosecutors methodically presented evidence, including testimony from ex-employees as well as emails and financial statements, they said showed Stanford orchestrated a 20-year scheme that bilked billions from investors through the sale of certificates of deposit, or CDs, from his bank on the Caribbean island nation of Antigua.

-They said Stanford, whose financial empire was headquartered in Houston, lied to depositors from more than 100 countries by telling them their funds were being safely invested in stocks, bonds and other securities instead of being funneled into his businesses and personal accounts.
+They said Stanford, whose financial empire was headquartered in Houston, lied to depositors from more than 100 countries by telling them their funds were being safely invested in stocks, bonds, and other securities instead of being funneled into his businesses and personal accounts.

-The prosecution’s star witness _ James M. Davis, the former chief financial officer for Stanford’s various companies _ told jurors he and Stanford worked together to falsify bank records, annual reports and other documents in order to conceal the fraud.
+The prosecution’s star witness _ James M. Davis, the former chief financial officer for Stanford’s various companies _ told jurors he and Stanford worked together to falsify bank records, annual reports, and other documents in order to conceal the fraud.

 Stanford had wanted to testify and jurors were told he would do so, but his attorneys apparently convinced him not to take the witness stand.